mpiquero1111/ComfyUI-SaveImgPrompt/README.md

 ## Installation:

-Use git clone

-in your ComfyUI custom nodes directory
+Use git clone https://github.com/mpiquero7164/ComfyUI-SaveImgPrompt.git in your ComfyUI custom nodes directory Restart Comfyui and you're good to go

 ## Examples: